What is the Eisenhower Matrix?

 After you’ve drawn your Eisenhower Matrix, you will have four empty boxes, two by two.
 This will allow you to categorize your to-do items into one of four possible descriptions:

-Quadrant 3 (lower left): not important, but urgent
+Third Quadrant (lower left): not important, but urgent

-Quadrant 4 (lower right): neither important nor urgent
+Fourth Quadrant (lower right): neither important nor urgent

 According to productivity expert James Clear, you can understand the items in each of the four quadrants with this simple framework: Do, decide, delegate, and don’t do (or delete).